Employee experience is a term that has become more and more popular in the last few years.

 Improving your employee experience takes time and resources, so why should you care to invest in it?

-Many organisations are taking the leap to improve their employee experiences because an organisations' financial success is directly linked to the employee experience.
+Many organisations are taking the leap to improve their employee experiences because the employee experience is directly linked to the business performance.

 Glassdoor analysed the companies awarded as 'Best Places to Work' and compared their performance with the S&P 500.
 It turns out that all companies outperformed the S&P 500 by 53 - 122%